 For the Chicken

-If the sauce is thinner than you prefer, add tapioca flour 1 tbsp at a time noting that a little goes a long way here!
-Too much, and you'll have a gummy sauce.
+- If the sauce is thinner than you prefer, add tapioca flour 1/2 tsp at a time until desired thickness is reached.

 - Once sauce is complete, pour about 1/2 cup over chicken thighs, cover baking dish, and marinate in the fridge at least 4 hours, up to overnight.

 - When ready, grill chicken thighs or bake in the oven at 400F for 25 minutes or until internal temp reaches 165F.